corsandeffect/yourkey-ai-site/README.md

 * [Google Gemini](https://google.com)

 ### 5. Policy Updates
 Any future revisions to this document will be updated transparently on this landing page.
-Contact us at the support email provided above for code review inquiries.
+Contact us at the support email above for code review inquiries.